mwawrzyniiak/SWP-Car-Assistent/README.md

 SQLEXPRESS + MSSQL
 The sample database is placed in the walkthrough directory
 API Key from openweathermap
+Add 6 own songs and name them: Radio1, Radio2, Radio3, ... to the Voice folder

 ## Built With
 * .NET FRAMEWORK - Backend